 The beginning choir meets on Wednesdays from 4:00 through 4:50.
 Parents may observe class at this level.

 Children with no previous choir experience are accepted into this level.
 They will sing with other boys and girls who have progressed through the Children’s Chorus.
-Treble Choir singers will continue to develop their part-singing skills with vocal techniques and pentatonic sight-singing being emphasized.
+Interludes-A singers will continue to develop their part-singing skills with vocal techniques and pentatonic sight-singing being emphasized.
+The group includes children from 3rd through 5th grade.
 The children will also begin a written music theory program.

 Singers at this level are expected to practice their music at home daily for 15 minutes and work on theory at least once a week between rehearsals.

-The Ensemble meets on Wednesdays from 5:45 through 7:30.
+Ensemble meets on Wednesdays from 4:50 through 6:15.
 This rehearsal is available for observation upon special request.

 The Chamber Singers is our advanced performing choir.
 They have performed at the Organization of American Kodály Educators, Benaroya Hall, Fred Hutchinson Cancer Center and the Festival of Trees in Tacoma, O’Christmas Trees in Seattle as well as many local music festivals.